Theodore Roosevelt International Highway: Ontario

 From Niagara Falls, the Canadian portion of TRIH carries traffic along alignments of Ontario Highway 8, a portion of which was renamed Regional Road 81 in 1970, northwest into Hamilton, and then southwest to Tilbury on Highway 2.
 At Tilbury, the route turns south on Baptiste Road and then west on Essex County Road 46.
 A ferry transferred passengers across the Detroit River until 1930 when the Detroit-Windsor Tunnel was completed.

 Michigan to Oregon

-The route heads up Michigan's Upper Peninsula to Duluth, Minnesota and then through North Dakota and Montana following close to the path of the US-2 grade.
-The highway passed through northern Idaho and Spokane, Washington, south on present day US-195 to Walla Walla, paralleling the US-12 roadbed, then making its way West to follow the Columbia River into Oregon at Hood River, joining U.S. Route 30.
-The western terminus was at South Park Blocks in Portland, Oregon where a statue of the former president stood until 2020.
+The route heads up Michigan's Upper Peninsula to Duluth, Minnesota, and then through North Dakota and northern Montana through the southern end of Glacier National Park, following close to the path of the US 2 grade.
+The highway passed through northern Idaho and Spokane, Washington, south on present day US 195 to Walla Walla, paralleling the US 12 roadbed, then making its way West to follow the Columbia River into Oregon at Hood River, joining US 30.
+The western terminus was at South Park Blocks in Portland, Oregon, where a statue of the former president stood until 2020.

 In Michigan, the highway had a northern loop route in the Upper Peninsula.
 Between St. Ignace and Wakefield, the northern route followed what is now M-123 and M-28 while the southern route followed the rough path of today's US 2.